annotated-types/annotated-types/README.md

 expresses that any timezone-aware datetime is allowed.
-You may also pass a specific timezone string or `timezone` object such as `Timezone[timezone.utc]` or `Timezone["Africa/Abidjan"]` to express that you only allow a specific timezone, though we note that this is often a symptom of poor design.
+You may also pass a specific timezone string or `timezone` object such as `Timezone[timezone.utc]` or `Timezone["Africa/Abidjan"]` to express that you only allow a specific timezone, though we note that this is often a symptom of fragile design.

 ### Predicate